spikegrobstein/flatironschool-deployment_lecture/lecture.md

 the machine to completely fail, but rather, the operating system will offload some of the less frequently accessed data to swap to make room for new data.
 Because the swap is located on disk, it's much slower to access than when it's in RAM.
-Also, when things are transfered in and out of swap, it can slow things down, but overall, it's better for the system.
+Also, when things are transfered in and out of swap, it can slow things down, but overall, it's better for the health of the system.

 You should adjust the sliders and choose from the menues in the form to match the above settings and choose a name for your server and a password.
 These are both arbitrary, but don't forget the password.

+The password you choose will be used for the `root` user, which is the default administrative user for the system.
+You should choose a secure and difficult to guess password even though this server will not be used for a production site.
+I'll get more into this, later.

 After a couple of minutes, the server will be available to you to connect to and Dediserve will display what the IP of the machine is.